AGhost-7/js-to-source/readme.md

 Turns code back into source!
 Doesn't support functions (but you can override that) or comments though.

+This is currently used for code generation, hence why you have more control over how the output is going to look like.

 ## Parameters

 - `any` _data_ This is the javascript value to convert back into source text.